Catherine the Great: Marriage and succession

 The choice of Sophie as wife of the future emperor was a result of the Lopukhina affair, in which Count Jean Armand de Lestocq and King Frederick the Great of Prussia took an active part.
 The objective was to strengthen the friendship between Prussia and Russia, to weaken the influence of Austria, and to overthrow the chancellor Alexey Bestuzhev-Ryumin, a known partisan of the Austrian alliance on whom the reigning Russian Empress Elizabeth relied.
 The diplomatic intrigue failed, largely due to the intervention of Sophie's mother, Joanna Elisabeth.

 Contemporary and later accounts present Joanna as a figure of strong will and ambition, often involved in court affairs.
 Her efforts to secure her daughter’s advantageous marriage in Russia brought her into conflict with Empress Elizabeth, who ultimately expelled her from the country amid allegations of espionage on behalf of King Frederick.
-Elizabeth knew the family well and had intended to marry Joanna's brother Charles Augustus (Karl August von Holstein).
-He died of smallpox in 1727, before the wedding could take place.
+Elizabeth knew the family well and had intended to marry Joanna's brother, Charles Augustus (Karl August von Holstein).
+He died of smallpox in 1727 in Saint Petersburg, just before the wedding could take place.
 Despite Joanna's interference, Elizabeth took a strong liking to Sophie, and Sophie and Peter were eventually married in 1745.

 When Sophie arrived in Russia in 1744 at age 15, she spared no effort to ingratiate herself not only with Elizabeth, but also with Elizabeth's lover Alexei Razumovsky and with the Russian people at large.
 She zealously applied herself to learning the Russian language, rising late at night to repeat her lessons in her bedroom.
 She became ill with pneumonia, but survived and recovered.
 In her memoirs, she wrote that she made the decision then to do whatever was necessary and to profess to believe whatever was required of her to become qualified to wear the crown.
 Although she was able to learn Russian, she spoke with a heavy accent, and made grammatical errors.
 In most circumstances Catherine II spoke French in her court.
 In fact the use of French as the main language of the Russian imperial court continued until 1812, when it became politically incorrect to speak French in court due to the French invasion of Russia.